docknetwork/api-docs/source/index.html.md

 You can configure the following events to trigger the HTTP request to send the data to your application.

 ### anchor_create
 This event indicates an anchor has been created.
-It will send a POST message to webhook whenever an anchor has been created.
+It will fire when an anchor has been created.

 > SAMPLE JSON PAYLOAD